zushenyan/eng-note/linking-words/README.md

   - `He looks very common, (and) yet somehow, he is attractive.`
   - `He hasn't finished yet.`
 - By/In contrast
-  - `Their economy has expanded, while ours, by the contrast, has declined.`
+  - `Their economy has expanded, while ours, by contrast, has declined.`
   - `Unempolyment rose in the UK.
 In contrast, the number of unemployed people in Canada fell.`
 - On/To the contrary
   - `The problem hasn't disappeared.
 On the contrary, it's worsening.`